zazortik/azure-xplat-cli/README.md

 ## Running tests

 The tests included in the repository execute CLI commands against live Widows Azure management endpoints.
-In order to run the tests, you must have a Windows Azure subscription as well as a GitHub account.
+In order to run the tests, you must have a Microsoft Azure subscription as well as a GitHub account.

-Before running tests, you must take a one-time action to configure the CLI with the Windows Azure subscription by running
+Before running tests, you must take a one-time action to configure the CLI with the Microsoft Azure subscription by running

 ```bash
 azure account download